katzenpost/docs/drafts/mix_plugin_subscription.rst

 server terminates the subscription by sending an unsubscribe(subscription_id) message to the server application plugin.

-For each spool, the server application maintains a list of current subscription IDs.
+For each spool, the server application plugin maintains a list of current server_subscription_id.

-FIXME: This single lone sentence is misleading because we already have another prior sentence where you say that the server maintains a subscription table.
-So is it a table or a list?
-Which datastructure is it?
-Choose.

-Upon receiving a subscribe(subscription_id, spool_id, last_message_id)
+Upon receiving a subscribe(client_subscription_id, spool_id, last_message_id)
-message, the server application plugin adds the subscription ID to that spool's list of subscriptions.
+message, the server application plugin adds the client_subscription_id to that spool's list of subscriptions.
 If the spool contains any messages which came after last_message_id, the server applications sends the katzenpost server a new_messages(subscription_id, app_messages) message containing all of the messages that came after last_message_id.

-FIXME: Explain which subscription_id this is because there are two.
-This is almost certainly the server generated subscription_id but we need to be explicit.

 Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each